-An introduction to the hospitality and tourism industry.
-This course includes discussions and industry observations to discover the opportunities, trends, problems and organizations in the field.
+This course is designed as an introduction to the hospitality and tourism industry.
+The course includes discussions and industry observations to discover the opportunities, trends, problems and organizations in the field.
 Three hours lecture per week.
 Credit, three semester hours.